laceym14/national_forests_synthesis/README.md

 # National Forests Synthesis
-###### An interactive web app synthesizing Defenders of Wildlife's work in national forests throughout the United States.
+###### An interactive web map synthesizing Defenders of Wildlife's work in national forests throughout the United States.